-In this paper we advance a model for the \J~ production which follows the c and $\bar c$s from the initial creation until hadronization.
-By this we avoid one body transport approaches like Boltzmann or Fokker-Planck equations.
-These equations are not appropriate to study two body correlations, which are at the origin of the \J formation.
-While travelling through the QGP the heavy quarks have energy and momentum conserving collisions with the constituents of the QGP and interact among themselves by a potential derived from lattice QCD.
-The Lagrangian, which we employ, includes relativistic corrections up to the order $\gamma -1$ where $\gamma = 1/\sqrt{1-\beta^2}$.
-Below $T_{\rm diss}$ the \J s~ are described by the Wigner density in relative coordinates with a root mean square (rms) radius, which depends on the temperature of the QGP.
-Above $T_{\rm diss}$ a \J cannot be produced.
-The rate of production and dissociation is obtained by solving the von Neumann equation for the two body $c\bar c$ system in the expanding medium, following a formalism which has been developed by Remler et al. \cite{Remler:1981du,Gyulassy:1982pe,Aichelin:1987rh} for the production of deuterons in heavy ion collisions.
+In this paper we advance a microscopic model for the \J production which follows the c and $\bar c$ s from the initial creation until hadronization.
+By this we avoid one-body transport approaches like Boltzmann or Fokker-Planck equations.
+These equations are not appropriate to study two-body correlations, which are at the origin of the \J formation.
+While travelling through the QGP, the heavy quarks have energy and momentum conserving collisions with the constituents of the QGP and interact among themselves by a potential derived from lattice QCD.
+The Lagrangian, which we employ for the potential interaction, includes relativistic corrections in the center of mass system up to the order $\gamma -1$ where $\gamma = 1/\sqrt{1-\beta^2}$.
+Below $T_{\rm diss}$ the \Js~ are described by a Wigner density in relative coordinates with a root mean square (rms) radius, which depends on the temperature of the QGP, while above $T_{\rm diss}$ a \J cannot be produced.
+The rate of production and dissociation is obtained by solving the von Neumann equation for the two-body $c\bar c$ system in the expanding medium, following a formalism which has been developed by Remler et al. \cite{Remler:1981du,Gyulassy:1982pe,Aichelin:1987rh} for the production of deuterons in heavy ion collisions.
 It has also been employed in the study of quarkonia production in pp collisions within the PHSD approach \cite{Song:2017phm}.